 Select File-Save As- and type in the name of the file.
 Select "text" or "plain text", whichever option is available.

 What are some keyboard shortcuts?

 Time saving short cuts for Microsoft and Apple are available on their web sites.
 Go to Microsoft

 What are the scanning guidelines?

 A scanner will be necessary if you wish to include existing paper documents with the electronic document you file, for instance you can attach a copy of a contract to a Proof of Claim.
-You will need software, such as Adobe Acrobat (full version, not just Acrobat Reader) to convert the scanned image to portable document format (PDF) .
+You may need software to convert the scanned image to portable document format (PDF).

-Note that 5.0 MB, or approximately 80-100 pages is the size limit for each file uploaded.
+Note that 10.0 MB is the size limit for each file uploaded.
 Follow the instructions with your scanner, saving the document in PDF format and in a directory where it will be accessible.

 The scanned file can then be attached electronically to documents filed in ECF as described in the Procedures Manual